 With the conclusion of the 2023-24 college basketball campaign, we will look ahead at next season and analyze the top teams and their respective odds, as well as make our official NCAA Tournament championship predictions:

-Omier averaged a monstrous 17 points and ten rebounds in the ACC on 55.2% shooting from the field, while Roach has been a four-year player for the Blue Devils and is fresh off a 2023-24 campaign that saw him posting 14 points per game on an outstanding 42.9% shooting from 3-point land.
+Omier averaged a monstrous 17 points and 10 rebounds in the ACC on 55.2% shooting from the field, while Roach has been a four-year player for the Blue Devils and is fresh off a 2023-24 campaign that saw him posting 14 points per game on an outstanding 42.9% shooting from 3-point land.

 Further, Drew kept some key returners, including Langston Love and Jayden Nunn, two sharpshooters who will allow the Bears to be one of the best 3-point shooting teams in the nation once again.
-An improvement on the defensive end of the floor would make this team nearly impossible to beat due to their talent level and 3-point shooting ability.

-It is official: as long as Dan Hurley is coaching, we will not rule out a UConn National Championship.
-Hurley and the Huskies have put together two of the most convincing NCAA Tournament runs in college basketball history, beating all 12 of their opponents by double-digits, including the Final Four and National Championship games.
+Hurley and the Huskies have assembled two of the most convincing NCAA Tournament runs in college basketball history, beating all 12 of their opponents by double-digits, including the Final Four and National Championship games.

-Sure, Hurley and company will lose Cam Spencer, Tristen Newton, Donovan Clingan, Stephon Castle, and, more than likely, Alex Karaban; however, they have been busy in the transfer portal and have a ton of talent returning, including Hassan Diarra, Solomon Ball, Jayden Ross, Jaylin Stewart, and Samson Johnson.
+However, they have been busy in the transfer portal and have a ton of talent returning, including Hassan Diarra, Solomon Ball, Jayden Ross, Jaylin Stewart, Samson Johnson, and, surprisingly, Alex Karaban, who decided to return for one more season.

 That group alone would be talented enough to compete for another Big East championship.
 Still, Hurley signed Liam McNeely, a former 5-star Indiana commit, and stole Aidan Mahaney (Saint Mary’s) in the transfer portal.
 Between Diarra, Mahaney, and McNeely, the Huskies have one of the best backcourts in the country.